 Car insurance is mandatory so that the victims of accidents can be compensated without expensive legal cases.
 Car insurance covers injury to passengers, pedestrians and cyclists and damage to their vehicles or property.

 Car insurance is compulsory if you drive, or park, your car on public roads.
 You face fines, penalty points on your licence and your car being seized, crushed and scrapped if you fail to buy car insurance.

 In the five years to 2018 there has been an annual average of 122,000 road traffic accidents reported in England according to data from the Office for National Statistics.
 In 2018, nearly 123,000 vehicles were involved in accidents on British roads.

-It is likely you’ll be found out.
-Even if you own a car but don’t drive it, you need insurance unless you have somewhere on private property to park it and declare with the Driver and Vehicle Licensing Agency (DVLA) a statutory off-road notice.
+If you have a car without car insurance it is likely you’ll be found out.
+Even if you own a car but don’t drive it, you need insurance unless you have somewhere on private property to park it and declare with the Driver and Vehicle Licensing Agency (DVLA) a statutory off road notification.

 The Department of Transport believes there are around 1.5 million uninsured drivers on UK roads and in 2018 more than 79,000 of them were caught.
 A fine of £300 is the norm, unless it’s a severe case and is taken to court, where much higher fines can be ordered.
 Similarly, six penalty points on the driving licence is standard, but courts can order the driver to be disqualified.